Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Resource allocation strategies

 \section{Resource allocation strategies}

 This section presents the three complementary resource allocation strategies depicted in Figure~\ref{fig:overview}, each targeting a different scheduling granularity and a different layer of the software stack.
+These strategies apply to NISQ devices, but can also affect future error-corrected devices, where the classical compute needed for error correction is packaged together with the quantum hardware.
+Moreover, addressing different time scales and granularities, allows to handle efficiently different qubit modalities with different time scales~\cite{Simone}.
 At the infrastructure level, quantum resource multiplexing through virtual QPUs enables multiple concurrent jobs to share a single physical QPU transparently, with no changes required to user applications.
 At the cluster level, dynamic resource management leverages MPI malleability to adapt classical process allocations during execution, releasing idle nodes while quantum phases run.
 At the application level, a workflow models a complex problem as a graph of tasks, delegating resource allocation, orchestration, and fault tolerance to a WMS.
 These three strategies are best understood along the two orthogonal axes introduced in Section~\ref{sec:intro}, i.e., the time scale and the programming model.
 As illustrated in Figure~\ref{fig:overview}, they occupy distinct but partially overlapping regions of this space, making them applicable to different classes of workloads and operational scenarios — and, in some cases, complementary within the same set-up.
+This potential composability among the proposed approaches was not explored in our experimental campaign and is deferred to future work, as discussed in Section~\ref{sec:future}.